davisanc/AzureSecurityLabs/README.md

 4. Allow RDP traffic (port 3389) from the jumpbox subnet.
 This rule lets administrators connect to the database tier from the jumpbox.
 (Use the management subnet range 10.0.0.128/25)
 5. Deny all inbound traffic from Internet.
 Use the “Internet” tag in the rule

-Create rules 2 – 4 with higher priority than the first rule, so they override it
+Create rules 2 – 4 with higher priority (lower number on the Priority field of the NSG rule) than the first rule, so they are evaluated first

 **Apply your NSG to the SQL VM NIC**